baxhen/Typescript-Course/README.md

 #### Use of enum, type, Generics class, Inheritance vs Composition, "favor composition over inheritance".

+## Web

+### Description

+#### Make a web Framework Figuring out when inheritance is better composition, development of some functins of Backbone.js framework and Marionette.js framework .

 ## 🚀 Tecnologias

 Esse projeto foi desenvolvido com as seguintes tecnologias: